patrickaudriaz/mini-project/doc/guide.rst

 Using custom Data
 ------------------
-If you want, you can use custom data for either the training set , the test set, or both.
+If you want, you can use custom data for either the training set, the test set, or both.
-To do so, you have to set the corresponding flag (-custom-train, -custom-test) and specify the path of the data set ``.txt`` files (data and labels) in the arguments.
+To do so, you have to specify the path of the data set ``.txt`` files (data and labels) in the arguments.

 Here is an examples of command you can use to load a custom dataset::

   # Train an SVM with predefined parameters and use custom train data
   # and custom test data
-  (activities) $ python run.py -model svm -gridsearch n -custom-train -train-data data/X_train.txt -train-labels data/y_train.txt -custom-test -test-data data/X_test.txt -test-labels data/y_test.txt
+  (activities) $ python run.py -model svm -gridsearch n -train-data data/X_train.txt -train-labels data/y_train.txt -test-data data/X_test.txt -test-labels data/y_test.txt

 **Dataset Formatting**